Oroville Dam: California officials ignored warnings a decade ago

 They stressed in the motion that the auxiliary spillway was designed to work with a replacement dam that was never built.
 Without that new dam, the Oroville Dam's auxiliary spillway was designed to be used in in a controlled, infrequent way and not in an emergency capacity, they said.

-The energy regulatory commission rejected their motion to re-inforce the emergency spillway with concrete.
+The energy regulatory commission rejected their motion to reinforce the emergency spillway with concrete.

 Stork said money was an issue.